Bulgarian Air Force: World War II (1939–1945)

-The war declared by the Kingdom of Bulgaria against the US and Great Britain was a tragedy for the little country.
+The war declared by the Tsardom of Bulgaria against the US and Great Britain was a tragedy for the little country.
 The city of Sofia and Bulgarian towns and villages were hit by air strikes in late 1943 and in 1944.
 In all, 187 inhabited places were attacked, 45,000 destructive and incendiary bombs were dropped.
 There were about 2,000 casualties, and about 4700 wounded, 12,000 damaged or ruined buildings and the total losses were estimated at nearly 24 billion dollars.
 For the citizens of Sofia, the "Black" days were 14 and 24 November, 10 and 20 December 1943, and 10 January and 16, 24, 30 March and 17 April 1944 when large formations of B-17 and B-24 bombers ruined parts of the capital city including the central area.
 The Bulgarians also see successes.
-On 1 August 1943, an enormous armada of about 700 American Consolidated B-24 Liberator bombers flew over several Balkan countries their way to bomb "the taproot of German might", the giant oil refineries at Ploiești, Romania.
-Termed Operation Tidal Wave, the aircraft flew over Bulgarian territory and Bulgarian fighter pilots Sub-lieutenant Peter Bochev (5 victories), Captain Tschudomir Toplodolski (4 victories), Lieutenant Stoyan Stoyanov (5 victories) and Sublieutenant Hristo Krastev (1 victory) inflicted heavy losses on the bombers.
+On 1 August 1943, an armada of 177 American Consolidated B-24 Liberator bombers flew over several Balkan countries their way to bomb "the taproot of German might", the giant oil refineries at Ploiești, Romania.
+Termed Operation Tidal Wave, the aircraft flew over Bulgarian territory and Bulgarian fighter pilots Sub-lieutenant Peter Bochev (5 victories), Captain Tschudomir Toplodolski (4 victories), Lieutenant Stoyan Stoyanov (5 victories) and Sublieutenant Hristo Krastev (1 victory) gained their first victories on the bombers.

 In total, about 23,000 enemy sorties were registered over Bulgaria in the years 1943–1944.
 Bulgarian pilots fought an enemy outnumbering them by 10 to 50 times.
 Some of the best pilots were Lieutenant Stoyanov, Captain Toplodolski, and Sub-Lieutenants Bochev, Cvetkov, and Damev.
 19 Bulgarian pilots died in this war against the Allies.
 The Allies lost 60 planes, shot down by Bulgarian fighters and about 430 airmen, 325 of which were taken as POWs.